-- Note: Available with parallel interface only: 40/100 Gbit/s Ethernet.
+- Note: Available with parallel interface only: 40/100 Gbit/s Ethernet and OTN with 40/100GbE Ethernet client.
 Available under the PCS sub tab for Through Mode test providing alarms/errors for both ports. - ➤ Skew Alarm Threshold (bits), available with Ethernet test application, allows to set the threshold value that will be used to declare a skew alarm.
 The default value is 928 for 100G and 1856 for 40 G. - Default restore the default skew alarm threshold value.

-► LOA (Loss Of Alignment)
+- Note: Alarms are only available with Ethernet test applications. - ► LOA (Loss Of Alignment)